6 Things That Can Go Wrong if You Don’t Replace Your Aging Roof: Why You Shouldn’t Delay

-An old roof in need of replacement will not only function poorly, but will also look bad.
+An old roof in need of replacement will not only function poorly but will also look bad.
 Especially if you are looking to sell your property, roof replacement is definitely a renovation that you’ll want to consider before you list it.
 When a potential home buyer looks at the property and sees that a new roof is sorely needed, they can easily be turned off because they don’t want to undertake a renovation right away.

 5. Fire Hazard

 By putting off repairs and roof replacement, you may unknowingly put your home at a fire risk.
 In addition to the plurality of problems mentioned above, water entering your home could get into places that it really shouldn’t.
-For example, many homes rely on electricity that comes in from the side of the house, or is roof-channeled into the panel box.
+For example, many homes rely on electricity that comes in from the side of the house or is roof-channeled into the panel box.
 Water that comes into contact with any electrical wiring is a huge fire threat to you and your family.
-It goes without saying that a fire in your home can both puts everyone in the home, as well as all of your valuables, at risk.
+It goes without saying that a fire in your home can put everyone in the home, as well as all of your valuables, at risk.

 6. Negative Impact On You

 By neglecting the status of your roof, you could end up paying a much larger price in the end.
-For example, water damage that is left untreated can rot, causing mold and mildew.
+For example, the water damage that is left untreated can rot, causing mold and mildew.
 As a result, instead of just paying for a roof fix or replacement, you are paying for a new structure to be built, along with remediation or professional cleaning to remove the health hazards in addition to a new roof.

 When it comes to your home, you should be thoughtful, diligent, and smart.
 Making sure you take proper care of it means that you’ll not only help to extend the life of your home, but you’ll ensure that it keeps looking good in the process.
-A new roof is not only going to make your home look better, but it will increase the value of your property- making it a win-win situation.
+A new roof is not only going to make your home look better, but it will increase the value of your property, making it a win-win situation.